hklarner/pyboolnet/Docs/Sphinx/source/Installation.rst

 Install |software| with *pip*::

-   $ sudo pip install PyBoolNet-2.2.3_mac64.tar.gz
+   $ sudo pip3 install PyBoolNet-2.2.4_mac64.tar.gz

 which should place the package here::